 Andrew Rangell releases A Bouquet of Beethoven for Steinway & Sons label

-The two-disc recording, available August 18, 2017, juxtaposes Beethoven sonatas with lesser-known works – including some original touches from Rangell himself
+The two-disc recording, juxtaposes Beethoven sonatas with lesser-known works – including some original touches from Rangell himself

 Andrew Rangell’s latest offering for the Steinway & Sons label, A Bouquet of Beethoven, comprises two discs of material spanning the composer’s career and further cements Rangell’s status as a foremost Beethoven interpreter.
 With his decision to feature both “mainstream” works – including the Moonlight Sonata and Für Elise – and lesser-known “outliers,” Rangell provides a refreshing program that not only lifts some deserving works out of obscurity, but also serves to illuminate new sides of familiar works.
-A Bouquet of Beethoven (STNS 30080) will be released August 18, 2017.
+A Bouquet of Beethoven (STNS 30080) was released August 18, 2017.

 The album came about through Rangell’s original desire to record four Beethoven sonatas (No. 22, No. 18, No. 14 and No. 15) alongside the Rule Brittania and Op.
 34 Variations, and his own keyboard transcription of the “Serioso” movement from String Quartet in F minor, Op.
 95. Realizing that the latter three works are underperformed and underappreciated, Rangell set about reexamining the substantial body of Beethoven’s keyboard works commonly seen as outliers.
 Very early works such as the 24 Variations on Righini’s “Venni amore” prefigure the masterful Diabelli Variations, Beethoven’s final major work for keyboard, while the Bagatelle in C minor offers glimpses of the later Symphony No. 5.